-Investments classified as "#2 Other" include companies with a rating of less than B- under the LO Rating Methodology or companies not covered by the LO Rating Methodology or sovereign issuers with a score of less than 55 under the LO Sovereign Scoring Methodology.
+Investments classified as "#2 Other" include companies with a rating of less than B- under the LO Rating Methodology or companies not covered by the LO Rating Methodology.
 The purpose of their inclusion is for inter alia portfolio diversification purposes or to reflect common benchmarks or broad market exposure to support the financial performance of the Sub-Fund.
 As a minimum safeguard, such investments will not include companies with Level 5 Controversies (as defined above) or instruments issued by countries under financial sanctions and embargos programs established by Luxembourg, Switzerland, United Nations, European Union, United Kingdom and United States (notably the Office of Foreign Assets Control, "OFAC"), in addition to any locally applicable sanctions program, based on the relevant jurisdiction. '#2 Other' also includes Cash and Cash Equivalents (for instance to achieve investment goals, for treasury purposes or in case of unfavorable market conditions) and derivatives (used for instance for hedging purposes or for efficient portfolio management techniques).